HBZZ168/TriCLFF/tutorial.md

   |======================================================================| 100%
 Adjusted rand index = 0.584
 ```
-- Specifically, we loads the spatial transcriptomics data using load_ST_file, reads the predicted cluster labels from a CSV file, filters out invalid predictions (i.e., label -1), and assigns the cleaned cluster labels to the obs attribute of the AnnData object under the column name 'TriCLFF'.
+- Specifically, we load the spatial transcriptomics data using load_ST_file, read the predicted cluster labels from a CSV file, filter out invalid predictions (i.e., label -1), and assign the cleaned cluster labels to the obs attribute of the AnnData object under the column name 'TriCLFF'.
 This step facilitates downstream analyses such as spatial visualization and marker gene detection based on the predicted spatial domains.
 ```python
 adata = load_ST_file(os.path.join(args.path, args.name))
 pred = pd.read_csv(f'output/151672/151672_pred1.csv')['cluster_labels']